Radiotherapy is a treatment involving the use of high-energy radiation. It's commonly used to treat cancer.

-If you have difficulty eating, you may find it easier to eat several small meals throughout the day, rather than a few larger meals.
+If you have difficulty eating, you may find it easier to eat several small meals throughout the day.
 You can also speak to your radiotherapist who may refer you to a dietitian (nutritional specialist).

 Diarrhoea is a common side effect of radiotherapy to the abdomen or pelvic area.
 It usually starts a few days after treatment begins and gradually gets worse as treatment continues.
 Medication is available.

 After your treatment has finished, diarrhoea should disappear within a few weeks.
-You should tell your doctor if your symptoms have not improved after a few weeks or if you notice any blood in your stools (faeces).
+You should tell your doctor if your symptoms haven't improved after a few weeks or if you notice any blood in your stools (faeces).

 Hair loss is a common side effect of radiotherapy to your head or neck.
-Unlike chemotherapy, radiotherapy will only cause hair loss in the area being treated.
+Unlike chemotherapy, radiotherapy only causes hair loss in the area being treated.

-Many people find losing their hair stressful and difficult to cope with.
-Talk to your family and friends about how you are feeling so that they can support you.
+Many people find losing their hair distressing and difficult to cope with.
+Talk to your family and friends about how you're feeling so they can support you.
 Your treatment team may also be able to offer advice.

 After a few weeks of finishing treatment, your hair should start to grow back.
 In some cases, the hair grows back a different colour or texture to how it was before.

 Radiotherapy to the chest can cause the tube through which food passes (the oesophagus) to become temporarily inflamed, which may cause temporary discomfort when swallowing.
 If required, your doctor will be able to prescribe medication to help soothe this.

 You should avoid eating hot or spicy food and drinking acidic drinks or spirits during this time because they can aggravate the problem.